 Staf Coppens loopt New York Marathon uit

-“Wtf was dit?!”, schrijft hij bij een foto van het evenement, waarop hij zijn medaille laat zijn.
+“Wtf was dit?!”, schrijft hij bij een foto van het evenement, waarop hij zijn medaille laat zien.
 Deelnemers die de tocht van meer dan 42 kilometer afmaken krijgen zo’n medaille als bewijs van hun inspanning.
 De New York Marathon is de bekendste ter wereld, en heeft elk jaar zo’n 50.000 deelnemers uit meer dan 130 landen.
 De route loopt dwars door het centrum van de stad.

 Op sociale media krijgt Staf felicitaties van zijn bekende collega’s, zoals Niels Destadsbader, Sam De Bruyn en An Lemmens.